grhkm21/NWERC-2022/README.md

 - L: unsolved

 In particular, the codes for E and K are interesting.
 I have also included my `check.sh` files as the output_validators are hard to use.

+Hidden test cases are not included, as they are absolutely massive.
+However, they can be downloaded [here](https://commissies.ch.tudelft.nl/chipcie/archive/2022/nwerc/solutions.zip).
+Simply unzip and place the `<problem>/secret/` directories under the corresponding problem directory.